alexbhatt/win10setup/README.md

 Airflow is a DAG manager for workflows.

 ## [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install-win10#manual-installation-steps)
-Follow the [microsoft guide](https://docs.microsoft.com/en-us/windows/wsl/install-win10), for best results actviate WSL2.
+Follow the [microsoft guide](https://docs.microsoft.com/en-us/windows/wsl/install-win10), for best results activate WSL2.

 ### [Docker](https://www.docker.com/products/docker-desktop)
 Docker is a container management system for reproducible environments.
+It is completely agnostic.
 It is necessary to allow us to send analysis to a kubernetes based system like the PHE OpenShift high performance computer cluster.

 #### Install

 1. WSL activated
+1. Download [`Docker Desktop Installer.exe`](https://www.docker.com/products/docker-desktop) and run as LocalAdmin
-1. Add to user group
+1. Add to user group in Administrator: PowerShell
 1. RESTART the machine to enable the group changes
 1. RUN Docker Desktop; it will configure to run on start-up after this